srghma/purescript-halogen-nextjs/README.md

 ### TODO:

-1. PWA with service worker https://pursuit.purescript.org/packages/purescript-workers/
-2. An example with cookies authentication and secure page
-3. Move reusable parts into the separate package, publish to pursuit and npm
-4. Finish https://github.com/srghma/generate-halogen-css-modules to generate FFI for css files ending with `.module.css`

-The [css modules](https://webpack.js.org/loaders/css-loader/#modules) are enabled only for files ending with `.module.css` [here](https://github.com/srghma/purescript-halogen-nextjs/blob/0e26569df6452dc1e7983d6f629448e70e4e6f2c/webpack/config/rules.js#L20)

-5. https://www.npmjs.com/package/livereload and custom https://www.npmjs.com/package/webpack-livereload-plugin for dev
-6. update "title" on client when user visits new page
-7. `yarn dev` should also reaload when css file in `app` dir changes
+[x] Finish https://github.com/srghma/generate-halogen-css-modules to generate FFI for css files ending with `.module.css` [ ] PWA with service worker https://pursuit.purescript.org/packages/purescript-workers/ [ ] An example with cookies authentication and secure page [ ] Move reusable parts into the separate package, publish to pursuit and npm [ ] https://www.npmjs.com/package/livereload and custom https://www.npmjs.com/package/webpack-livereload-plugin for dev [ ] update "title" on client when user visits new page [ ] `yarn dev` should also reaload when css file in `app` dir changes

 ![example](https://i.imgur.com/VF5UY5s.png)